danh21/8051_Basic_Projects/README.md

     - memory_communication: writes data into external RAM, then reads data from RAM and displays on LCD.

+    - read_Temperature:
+        + Version 1: uses ADC0808 to read temperature from LM35 sensor, then displays data on LCD.

 # Code:
     - Modify pin connection of devices in libraries if necessary:
         + LCD_16x2_4bit.h